 Gender, Water Security and Peacebuilding Nexus in the Arab Region

 For the first time, the Dublin Principles (1992) clearly recognized that women play a central part in the provision, management and safeguarding of water.
 It also duly recognized the pivotal role of women as providers and users of water and guardians of the living environment.
 This approach has led to adoption of numerous positive policies to address women’s specific needs and to equip and empower women to participate in all aspects of water security, including decision-making and implementation, in ways defined by them.
 In 2000, Resolution 1325, adopted by the UN Security Council recognized for the first time the disproportionate impact on conflicts and disasters on women and girls.

 Today women in many Arab countries are identified as the most vulnerable group in respect of water insecurity and impacted by conflicts, particularly female refugees and refugee households headed by women who while securing water are also exposed to harassment, intimidation and violence.
 Governments must be reminded that women play a vital role as agents of development and that realization of gender equality is crucial to progress across all SDGs and targets.
 Without that realization women and girls will continue to be denied the full realization of their human rights and equal opportunities.
 Systematically addressing persistent gender gaps in the response to gender and water security and peace is one of the most effective mechanisms for building resilience.

 Symposium on Women and Water Security for Peacebuilding in the Arab Region

 In May of 2018, the United Nations Department of Economic and Social Affairs, in collaboration with United Nations Economic and Social Commission for Western Asia and SFU's PWRC, organized the Symposium on Women and Water Security for Peacebuilding in the Arab Region, aiming to review and advance the emerging water security gender nexus in the Arab region.

-Included below is a discussion paper developed by the Pacific Water Research Centre for this symposium as well as a summary of this paper as well as a policy brief.
+Included below is a discussion paper developed by the Pacific Water Research Centre for this symposium, a summary of this paper as well as a policy brief.

 - Discussion paper: Women and Water Security for Peacebuilding in the Arab Region